University of Wisconsin - Madison

 Michelle Schwarze and Jim Zink, "James Wilson's Science of Politics and the Moral Psychology of American Constitutionalism," forthcoming at American Political Thought.

-Dan Kapust and Michelle Schwarze, "The Rhetoric of Sincerity: Cicero and Smith on Propriety and Political Context" forthcoming in the American Political Science Review.
+Kapust, Daniel and Michelle Schwarze.
+"The Rhetoric of Sincerity: Cicero and Smith on Propriety and Political Context."
+American Political Science Review.
+2016.
+110.1.